 Maryland Dental Bridge (Resin-Bonded Bridge)

-Maryland bridges use a metal or porcelain framework bonded to the back of the adjacent teeth.
-This type is often used for front teeth.
+Maryland bridges utilize a metal or porcelain framework bonded to the back of adjacent teeth.
+This type is often preferred for front teeth due to its aesthetic appeal.

 - Cost Range: $1,200 – $2,910.